 A review is commenced when a regional council publicly notifies a proposed strategy and provides an opportunity for the community to have input into determining the appropriate pest management objectives for the region.
 Following consideration of public submissions on the proposed strategy, amendments made as a result, and acceptance of Greater Wellington Regional Council's (Greater Wellington's) decisions, the final reviewed strategy is publicly notified under section 79F of the Act.
-This proposed strategy is the culmination of that five-year review process.

-1.2 Purpose and objective of the strategy
+1.2 Purpose and objectives of the strategy

-The purpose of the strategy is to provide a strategic and statutory framework for effective and proficient management of selected pest animal and pest plant species (pests) in the Wellington region (the region) so as to:
+The purpose of the strategy is to provide a strategic and statutory framework for effective and proficient management of selected pest animal and pest plant species (pests) in or able to invade the Wellington region (the region) so as to: